-In November 2017, work started on planning for a new building to replace the current Castlebrae High School.
+In November 2017, work started on planning for a new building to replace the former Castlebrae High School.
 With a rising roll and a projection for a much-increased student population over the next 10 years, approval was given to develop a new facility that provides an exciting, inspirational and creative learning hub for the community.

 The design process involved extensive consultation with the Castlebrae Community.
 With Hub South East managing the project, Initial input from the Space Strategies team of designers enabled a brief that captured the Castlebrae vision of an environment that would build on an existing collaborative ethos, fostering and developing partnerships through design of spaces to transform learning and teaching.
 This Space Strategies Design Brief was then handed over to the Architects (JM Architects) and the construction team (Morrison Construction) who worked together to ensure the design of the building meets the expectation of providing an inspirational resource for the community.
 With Project Managers Currie and Brown, Landscape Architects Wardell Armstrong, Interior Designers Space Zero, Engineers Woolgar Hunter & Ramboll as key partners, the consultation and discussions continued apace as the building and its environment took shape.
-Construction is now ongoing with the building due to be completed early 2022.

-The plans for the new building took shape with the team involved working very closely together from the early stages of the draft proposal, ensuring a shared and common goal to fulfil the Design Brief.
+The plans for the new building evolved with the team involved working very closely together from the early stages of the draft proposal, ensuring a shared and common goal to fulfil the Design Brief.
 There were approximately 50 different workshops and meetings to engage the community in the process and to influence the design.
 There were also a number of visits to other new school builds across the country to see how the design of learning environments is impacting positively on communities.
-These visits have provided much inspiration for the new Castlebrae, having been shown around fantastic buildings such as Garnock Campus and Waid Academy.
+These visits provided much inspiration for the new Castlebrae, having been shown around fantastic buildings such as Garnock Campus and Waid Academy.
 With Community engagement a key aspect of how the vision for the building has being realised, there are spaces designed to invite people in, to share in learning experiences and to benefit from the outstanding facilities available.

 Replacement Castlebrae – Our Vision and Values for Learning

 The Design Brief details a curriculum vision for three main areas of learning (Hubs), which merge faculties in spaces, supporting collaborative learning across the curriculum.
 An important feature of this vision is the inclusion of larger collaborative areas (Learning Plazas) with each of the three curricular hubs having access to these areas.
 It is vital that these spaces are used creatively and efficiently, as a natural component of the collaborative vision.
 The aim of these spaces is for them to be integral to the learning environment and not an ‘add-on’ to more traditional forms of learning.
-With each curricular Hub having a Learning Plaza, it will provide an opportunity for staff to plan innovative and creative learning experiences together, to further develop and apply skills for learning, life and work in different contexts for the young people.
+With each curricular Hub having a Learning Plaza, it provides opportunities for staff to plan innovative and creative learning experiences together, to further develop and apply skills for learning, life and work in different contexts for the young people.

 Traditional timetabling methods will adapt and work with the learning spaces, enabling the Learning Hubs to have increased flexibility, empowering curricular areas with the ability to define how the space in their areas is used most creatively.